mesoform/concierge_scheduler/README.md

     It only takes one argument: `import_app`

     Example: `concierge_scheduler import_app`

+    Logic insight:

+    Different Zabbix API methods are used to import components.
+    * Function `import_hostgroups` imports all hostgroups configuration data from file `hostgroups.json` using the configuration.import method.
+    * Function `import_templates` imports all templates configuration data from file `templates.json` using the configuration.import method.
+    * Function `import_hosts` imports all hosts configuration data from file `hosts.json` using the configuration.import method.
+    * Function `import_reg_actions`
+    * Function `import_trig_actions`
+    * Function `import_mediatypes`

 4. **scale_up**: this action will increment the number of containers on a selected component.